 Earn a Great Reputation

-A stellar reputation is one of the most important principles of strategic brand management.
+A stellar reputation is one of the most important principles of brand management.
 What people think of you and discuss about you can influence your personal brand — and support it as well.

 - Be dependable and consistent: Show up on time and deliver on what you promise.
 People should know what they can expect from you and that they can depend on you to pull through.